tssan/cftutorials/content/Tutorials/static-page-generator.md

 Now there is a `pelican` command ready to use.
 Before you start anything I encourage you to check all available options by typing `pelican --help`.

-There are 2 moste usefull commands:
+There are 2 most usefull commands you should know:

 `pelican content` - this will generate blog website and put it in `output` folder